floooh/floooh.github.io/_posts/2024-11-04-sokol-fall-2024-update.md

 ```

 ...note though that it's still not allowed to have gaps in the vertex
-attribute slots though (this may be supported at a later time).
+attribute slots (this may be supported at a later time).

 ### When *not* using sokol-shdc: